JustMakeItStudio/Beehive-Data-Collection-System/README.md

 # Data-Aquisition-System-Raspberry-pi-with-Python3
 Collects temperature, humidity, sound, low frame rate video, and weight.
 These measurements are collected from a beehive and a camera trap.

+Information on the ownership and who is involved in this project take a look here: https://makerspace.cyens.org.cy/portfolio/behive-project/
 ### System required
 * Raspberry pi 4
 * Raspberry Pi OS 64 bit with Desktop